wkumari/draft-wkumari-dnsop-multiple-responses/README.md

-   For example, if the operator of example.com would like to also return A record answers for images.example.com, css.html.example.com and
+   For example, if the operator of example.com would like to also return A record answers for images.example.com, css.html.example.com and both an A and AAAA for data.example.com when queried for www.example.com, they would create the following record:

-Kumari, et al.          Expires December 28, 2016               [Page 4]

-Internet-Draft            DNS Multiple Answers                 June 2016

-   both an A and AAAA for data.example.com when queried for www.example.com he would enter:

-   www EXTRA "images,A; css.html,A; data,A; data,AAA;"
+   www.example.com.
+EXTRA "images,A; css,A; data,A; data,AAA;"

    The entries in the EXRTA list are ordered.
 An authoritative nameserver SHOULD insert the records in the order listed when filling the response packet.
-This is to allow the operator to express a preference in case all the records to not fit.
+This is to allow the operator to express a preference in case all the records will not fit in the response.
 The TTL of the records added to the Additional section are MUST be the same as if queried directly.

-   In some cases the operator might not know what all additional records clients need.
+   In some cases a zone content administrator might not know what all additional records clients need.
 For example, the owner of www.example.com may have outsourced his DNS operations to a third party.
-DNS operators may be able to mine their query logs, and see that, in a large majority of cases, a recursive server asks for foo.example.com and then very soon after asks for bar.example.com, and so may decide to optimize this by opportunistically returning bar when queried for foo.
-This functionality could also be included in the authoritative name server software itself, but discussions of these re outside the scope of this document.
+DNS administrators may be able to mine their query logs, and see that, in a large majority of cases, a recursive server asks for foo.example.com and then very soon after asks for bar.example.com, and so may decide to optimize this by opportunistically returning bar when queried for foo.
+This functionality could also be included in the authoritative name server software itself, but discussions of these are outside the scope of this document.

 5.2.
 Wire Format